-Check-in for Week Long Experience Overnight Campers will be on Sunday from 3:30 PM to 5:00 PM pm at The West Nottingham Academy.
+Check-in for Week Long Experience Overnight Campers will be on Sunday from 3:30 PM to 5:00 PM pm at the Overnight Camp facilities.

 Check-in for Week-Long Experience Day Campers, Rookie Campers, and Skills Campers will be Monday morning between 8 am and 8:50 am at The Ripken Experience Aberdeen.